Developer Workflow

 f <sha1> Some other description

-You can edit the commit message if you want to by using git commit --amend
+You may edit the commit message with git commit --amend

 $ git push -f